Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Introduction

-Since early days of quantum mechanics the main attention was given to creation of the models which describe the vicinity of the potential well accurately: harmonic and Morse oscillators, P\"oschl-Teller, Lennard-Jones and Buckingham potentials, and their numerous modifications, see e.g. \cite{Yanar:2016} and references therein and into.
-Usually, these models were pure phenomenological, they have never pretended to describe the whole potential curve and total rovibrational spectra other than several lowest states situated close to minimum of PEC and the so-called anharmonicity constants.
-A new development happened in \cite{OT:2018} where for the first time for simple H$_2^+$, H$_2$, (HeH) molecules a certain (generalized) meromorphic potentials of a new type were proposed which admitted to find the whole rovibrational spectra for a set of electronic terms (PEC) and even some transition amplitudes \cite{OT:2016}.
-Those potentials were characterized by correct asymptotic behavior at small and large internuclear distances.
-They had a form of (generalized) rational functions modified by exponential terms for homonuclear diatomic molecules only.
+A new development happened in \cite{OT:2018} where for the first time for three simple molecules H$_2^+$, H$_2$, (HeH) a certain (generalized) meromorphic (rational) potentials of a new type were proposed which admitted to find the whole rovibrational spectra for a set of electronic terms (PEC) and even some transition amplitudes between different electronic terms \cite{OT:2016}.
+Those potentials were characterized by the correct asymptotic behavior at small and large internuclear distances.
+In concrete, the potentials had a form of (generalized) rational functions modified by exponential terms multiplied by other rational functions for the case of homonuclear diatomic molecules.

-The goal of this paper is to construct simple analytic potentials modelling PEC which are able to describe the rovibrational spectra of dimers.
-Note that these potentials result from interpolation between small and large distance behavior of PEC and, in general, they do not assume {\it a priori} the existence of the global minimum at $R \sim 1$\,a.u.
-As an illustration of the general construction, molecules He$_2^+$ and $^7$LiH will be considered.
+The goal of this paper is to develop systematically a theory and construct simple analytic potentials modelling PEC which are able to describe the rovibrational spectra of diatomics.
+Note that these potentials result from the interpolation between small and large distance behavior of PEC.
+In general, they do not assume {\it a priori} the existence of the global minimum at $R \sim 1$\,a.u.: it occurs naturally due to concrete, physics-inspired coefficients in perturbation theory and multipole expansion.
+The the minimum can be tuned phenomenologically to describe the experimental data.
+As an illustration of the general construction, two diatomic molecules He$_2^+$ and $^7$LiH will be considered.
+Since now on in order to simplify notations sometimes we will address to diatomic molecules and diatomic ions as {\it diatomics}.